 Play a Round of Golf in Banff

-Playing a round at the Fairmont Banff Springs Golf Course will challenge any golfer along with providing breathtaking views on every hole.
-Originally built in 1911 and expanded to an 18 hole golf course in 1924, Stanley Thompson designed and created one of the world’s most stunning courses.
+Playing a round at the Fairmont Banff Springs Golf Course will challenge any golfer and provide breathtaking views on every hole.
+Originally built in 1911 and expanded to an 18-hole golf course in 1924, Stanley Thompson designed and created one of the world’s most stunning courses.

-It’s a traditional links style course which winds its way through the Bow Valley and gives emphasis to the surrounding mountain landscape.
+It’s a traditional links-style course that winds through the Bow Valley and emphasizes the surrounding mountain landscape.
 It will thrill any golfer who plays 18 here.

 Planning a golf vacation?
 Check out our guide to the Best Golf Courses in Alberta.